Xirider/filler/README.md

 - Your API key and details are stored securely in Chrome
 - The extension only works when you activate it
 - Only sends form structure data to OpenAI (never your personal info)

-## How It Works

-The extension uses several parts working together:
-- A popup window where you manage your settings
-- A smart system that detects forms on websites
-- AI technology that understands what each form field needs
-- A background process that handles all the AI magic

-## System Requirements

-- Google Chrome (recent version)
-- OpenAI API key
-- Internet connection

 ## Want to Help?